 2. Manage Construction and Renovation Risks

-Before commencing any construction or renovation project, a dilapidation survey assesses the existing condition of neighboring properties and structures.
+Before commencing any construction or renovation project, a dilapidation survey assesses the existing condition of neighbouring properties and structures.
 This evaluation helps identify any potential risks that construction activities might pose, such as vibrations from heavy machinery or structural changes.
 By documenting the original condition of adjacent properties, contractors and developers can protect themselves against unfounded claims of damage during the construction process.

 3. Establish Responsibilities for Repairs